 In our guide to sampling methods and best practices, we explore other probability and non-probability sampling methods, including stratified sampling and cluster sampling, convenience sampling, quota sampling, and more — to give you the information you need to conduct comprehensive research.

 If you want to learn more about sampling methods, you can read our ultimate guide to sampling methods and best practices.

-Whether you’re in marketing, product, HR — with CoreXM, you can rapidly turn insights from surveys into actionable strategies.
+Whether you’re in marketing, product development, or HR — with CoreXM, you can rapidly turn insights from surveys into actionable strategies.

 Featuring advanced and incredibly flexible survey tools, built-in intelligence (driven by iQ™), a fully automated platform, and research services, CoreXM enables you to run the surveys you need to get answers to your most important marketing, branding, customer, and product questions.